jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 Part 6 --- Check For Winner
 ===========================

+A player wins the game if they meet one of the following conditions:

+    * They occupy all cells in a given row
+    * They occupy all cells in a given column
+    * They occupy all cells in the top left to bottom right diagonal
+    * They occupy all cells in the bottom left to top right diagonal

+All of these conditions need to be checked in order to confirm if someone has won or not.

 Check Row & Column
 ------------------

+The process for checking the row and column conditions will be very similar.

+Write a function ``check_row`` that takes the current game board, an integer representing a specific row to check, and the player's symbol as a string as parameters, and returns ``True`` if the specified player occupy all cells in the specified row and ``False`` otherwise.
+For example, if ``board = [["X", "O", "O"], [" ", "O", "O"], ["X ", "X", "X"]]``, calling ``check_row(board, 2, "X")`` would return ``True``.

+Similarly, write a function ``check_column`` that takes the current game board, an integer representing a specific column to check, and the player's symbol as a string as parameters, and returns ``True`` if the specified player occupy all cells in the specified column and ``False`` otherwise.
+For example, if ``board = [["X", "O", "O"], ["X", "O", "X"], ["X ", "O", " "]]``, calling ``check_column(board, 1, "O")`` would return ``True``.

 Check Diagonals
 ---------------

+Write a function ``check_down_diagonal`` that takes the current game board and the player's symbol as a string as parameters, and returns ``True`` if the specified player occupies all cells in the downward diagonal starting in the top left, and ``False`` otherwise.
+Unlike the rows and columns check, there is only one downward diagonal starting in the top left, thus there is no need to include an integer as a parameter.

+Similarly, write a function ``check_up_diagonal`` that takes the current game board and the player's symbol as a string as parameters, and returns ``True`` if the specified player occupies all cells in the upward diagonal starting in the bottom left, and ``False`` otherwise.

 Checking All Directions
 -----------------------

+Write a function ``check_for_winner`` that takes the current game board and the player's symbol to check as a string as the parameters, and returns ``True`` if the specified player has met any win condition, and ``False`` otherwise.
+This function will make use of the ``check_row``, ``check_column``, ``check_down_diagonal``, and ``check_up_diagonal`` functions described above.

 Part 7 --- Rendering the Game Board